TalhaYolcu/pjsua2-opus-codec/README.md

 # pjsip-opus-codec

-The aim of this repository is enabling only opus codec for the ojsip - pjproject.
+The aim of this repository is enabling only opus codec for the pjsip - pjproject.

 It is tested on both Windows Visual Studio 2022 and Ubuntu 22.04 LTS